Seeing the perspective of a veteran cross-cultural

 course?

-Is the report acceptable college-level reflective writing?
+Is the report acceptable for college-level reflective writing?

-Is the submission relatively free of proof-reading, grammatical and syntax errors?
+Is the submission relatively free of proofreading, grammatical and syntax errors?

 In terms of achieving assignment goals, would this interview report be considered